icecave/collections/README.md

 * Use a [PSR-0](https://github.com/php-fig/fig-standards//IcecaveStudios/collections/blob/master/accepted/PSR-0.md)
   compatible autoloader (namespace 'Icecave\Collections' in the 'lib' directory)

+## Rationale

+PHP has long been lacking formal, performant collection types.
+The addition of the heap-centric collections to the SPL has gone some way to addressing this problem but has fallen short in some regards.
+For example, [SplDoublyLinkedList](http://www.php.net/manual/en/class.spldoublylinkedlist.php) does not expose some of the operations that linked lists are designed to solve efficiently, such as insertion and deletion operations in the middle of the collection.
+There are also several broken abstractions.
+One example is [SplQueue](http://php.net/manual/en/class.splqueue.php) which exposes methods for manipulating both the head and tail of the queue.

 ## Concepts

 * [Collection](/IcecaveStudios/collections/blob/master/lib/Icecave/Collections/ICollection.php): A collection is an object that stores other objects (called elements).